Facebook, in hot water for its own lapses, is now building ethics smarts into its AI systems

 Fairness Flow began with hiring, but it's available for other operations now.

 Bias is a problem for today's artificial intelligence technology and the machine learning processes behind it.
-AIs learn from real-world data, a process that produces spectacular results for things like image recognition but that can let in biases in the original source material.
-For example, if training data shows photos with women in kitchens than men are, then an AIs can pick up that signal.
+AIs learn from real-world data, a process that produces spectacular results for things like image recognition but can let in biases in the original source material.
+For example, if training data shows more photos with women in kitchens than with men in them, then AIs can pick up that signal.

 The Fairness Flow tool is part of a broad range of AI technology Facebook touted at F8.